Allan Strong

 Bio

-Allan Strong is the Interim Dean of the Rubenstein School and a Professor in the Wildlife and Fisheries Biology program.
+Allan Strong is a Professor in the Rubenstein School and Director of the Wildlife and Fisheries Biology program.
 He is a Fellow of the American Ornithological Society and serves as the Chair of Vermont’s Endangered species committee.
 His research focuses on bird ecology and conservation.
-Dr. Strong served as Associate Dean of Academic Affairs and Faculty Development in the Rubenstein School from 2011 to 2019.
-During his tenure as Associate Dean he led an equity assessment of the Rubenstein School and he was instrumental in revising the School’s diversity, equity, and inclusion (DEI) curriculum.
-Dr. Strong is a member of the School’s IDEA Committee and spent his sabbatical in 2021-2022 implementing DEI education and professional development activities for faculty and staff.
-He was appointed Interim Dean in June 2022.
+Allan served as Interim Dean of the Rubenstein School from 2022 to 2024, and Associate Dean of Academic Affairs and Faculty Development in the Rubenstein School from 2011 to 2019.
+During his tenure as Interim Dean and Associate Dean, Allan was instrumental in leading equity assessments, revising the school's diversity, equity, and inclusion curriculum, and writing the school's Inclusive Excellence Action Plan.

 Publications